roshp1/Project_1/README.md

 # Project_1

-Group members: Rosh Panesar, Deep Bhojak, and Harmish Panchal
+Group members: Rosh Panesar, Deep Bhojak, and Harmish Panchal.
+Each member has uploaded a portion of the project.
+Please retrieve each member's github URL.

 Our goal is to create a quant model based on a factor that has a strong positive or negative relationship with the U.S. equity market.
 Based on the relationship, we can make a buy or sell recommendation on the S&P500 Index.
 The instrument to buy or sell is the SPY ETF which is an ETF based on the S&P500 Index.